iMakeMehPrograms/hardframe/README.md

 - Replace the path of glm_DIR with whereever you have it installed.
 - Replace the path of the error logs in build.sh with wherever you put them.

+Get a [release .zip of Hardframe](https://github.com/iMakeMehPrograms/hardframe/releases/).
+Unpack it.
 Run build.sh with any of these arguments:

 - run: Execute the binary after finished